Skin Problems – How to Protect Yourself From Job-related Skin Problems

 - Have an MSDS available for any dangerous substance used in your work.

-- Wear gloves, aprons and other protective clothing to keep your skin from coming in contact with oils, greases and chemicals.
+- Keep eye baths and safety showers available Wear protective items, such as gloves, aprons. hats, masks, long-sleeved shirts, and pants.
+These protect your skin from coming in contact with oils, greases and chemicals.

 - Wear clean clothes to work, and take off oil-soaked or chemical-soaked work clothes right after work.